 Best: Fruit and veggie strips

 Think Fruit by the Foot, but better!
-Pumpkin, sweet potato, apples, blueberries, raspberries, and carrots are tucked inside these sweet, berry-flavored fruit strips—perfect for kiddos who turn their noses up at veggies.
+Apple puree, pear puree, strawberry puree, lemon juice, and strawberry juice—no added sugars or artificial flavors are tucked inside these sweet, berry-flavored fruit strips—perfect for kiddos.

 Want even more healthy parenting inspiration, ideas, and projects?
 Head to our YouTube channel and watch as experts like Jillian Michaels and Zelana Montminy dish on how to raise healthy and happy kids.